Brad Fields

 BIOGRAPHY

 Brad Fields, a 1998 Centre graduate, has served as director of athletics and recreation since returning to Centre in 2013.
-Centre has achieved a great deal of success in Fields’ years of leadership, as 11 programs have combined to win over 40 Southern Athletic Association championships between the regular season and tournament competition.
+Centre has achieved a great deal of success in Fields’s years of leadership, as 16 programs have combined to win over 88 Southern Athletic Association championships between regular season and tournament competition.
+In addition, Centre has had several programs make the NCAA Postseason, highlighted by Final Four runs from women's soccer in 2015 and men's soccer in 2019.

 Fields began his career in 1999 at the University of South Carolina-Aiken, an NCAA Division II school that competes in the Peach Belt Conference and fields 11 collegiate teams.
 He served as sports information director for four years at USC Aiken before being promoted to assistant athletic director.
 His work won numerous awards from CoSIDA, the College Sports Information Directors of America.
 Fields returned to Kentucky in 2008, taking the position of director of athletic media relations at Western Kentucky University, a Division I program competing in the Sun Belt Conference.
 From there, Fields moved in 2010 to a position as athletic director at Eastern University, which fields 16 intercollegiate sports.